Residential Pole Barn

 Though metal is the most popular roofing and siding choice of our customers, we can also use other materials.
 Alternative roofing options are shingles and standing seam.
 As for the sides, we can use products such as vinyl, wood, and Hardie board, among others.
 We work with multiple material suppliers, so we can help you find the siding and roofing that best matches your house or other existing structures.

 Most residential designs include some type of garage door.
-The majority of our garage doors come from Clopay, which has a variety of designs and sizes available.
-Keep in mind that the doors you choose should be two feet shorter than the height of your building, since overhead doors have a track system that attaches to the ceiling of your building.
+The majority of our overhead doors come from Clopay, which has a variety of designs and sizes available.
+Keep in mind that the doors you choose should be two feet shorter than the height of your building, since overhead doors have a track system that attaches to the building's ceiling.

 A classy alternative to garage doors is sliding doors.
 A building can even feature both, like this garage in Amelia, Virginia.
 Along with looking great, sliding doors can be the same height as your building’s ceiling, making the most of your space.
 We buy our sliding doors from StallWorks and J&E Manufacturing, so visit their websites for ideas and information.